AriaFallah/aria.ai/src/content/blog/generosity-in-software.md

 I basically copied everything he said to make
 [my own csv parser](https://github.com/AriaFallah/csv-parser), which I suppose I can write a very overdue blog post about later.
-But what I want to talk about here was how incredible it was that he put poured that amount of effort into something that only one person would ever see.
+But what I want to talk about here was how incredible it was that he poured that amount of effort into something that only one person would ever see.
 Even later, when I felt kinda bad for taking up his time and offered to pay for his advice, he was very kind and just asked me to donate to a cause I care for.